 Midway offers great family entertainment at affordable prices.
 There are bumper and dinosaur ramps for kids ages 3+, lightweight bowling balls, and small shoe sizes.
 Mom and Dad will appreciate the great food and drink options as well as the outdoor patio area with fire pits, corn hole, bocce ball, and other fun games.
 TIP: During the week, Midway does not open until 4 pm.
 They open at 11 am on Saturday and Sunday.

-The expansive entertainment complex at Carlisle Sports Emporium promises a day of play with more than 100 virtual and interactive arcade games, two 18-holes mini-golf courses, indoor and outdoor go-kart tracks, batting cages, virtual reality, laser tag, and roller skating (limited hours).
+The expansive entertainment complex at Carlisle Sports Emporium promises a day of play with more than 100 virtual and interactive arcade games, two 18-holes mini-golf courses, indoor and outdoor go-kart tracks, batting cages, virtual reality, and laser tag.
 Check their website for package pricing and daily specials.

 Paulus offers year-round fun but they really shine in the fall with their farm-themed activities including the covered play areas in fall fun fort, hay play tent, and colossal corn tent; a mini straw maze, wooden tractor, tubes, tires, tunnels, and more.
 The kids will love getting up close to animals such as a donkey, Pygmy goats, Holstein calves, rabbits, turkeys, chickens, ducks, and pigs.
 Take a hayride out to pick-your-own pumpkin and watch them send pumpkins flying through the air with their pumpkin chunkin’ cannon.

 When you are in Cumberland Valley, you are never too far from a community park, many of which offer several family-friend amenities.
 To help narrow down your search, check out these locations where kids can climb and explore expansive play structures: Panther Station at Adams-Ricci Community Park in Enola; Adventure Zone Playground at Adventure Park in Mechanicsburg is designed for children of all abilities; and Fort LeTort at LeTort Park in Carlisle.
 With their picnic tables and pavilions, these are also ideal places for picnic lunch or dinner.

 7. Walk the Army Heritage Trail and Experience Interactive Exhibits at the US Army Heritage and Education Center